-Survey results, the national average commercial conversion factor was \$82.14, ranging between \$76.09 and \$85.75 for the five contracts.
+GBased on the 2020 survey results, the national average commercial conversion factor was \$82.14, ranging between \$76.09 and \$85.75 for the five contracts."

-This is the tenth year we offered the survey electronically through the website www.surveymonkey.com.
-ASA urged participation through various electronic mail offerings, including ASA committee list serves, ASAP Weekly (all-member e-mail digest), Vital Signs, the Monday Morning Outreach, communications to state component societies and our Anesthesia Administator and Executive (AAE) members, and via the ASA website.
+This is the tenth year we offered e survey electronically through the survey electronically through the website www.surveymonkey.com.
+ASA urged participation through various electronic mail offerings, including ASA committee list serves, ASAP Weekly (all-member e-mail digest), Vital Signs, the Monday Morning Outreach, communications to state component societies and 8 our Anesthesia Administator and Executive (AAE) members, and via the ASA website.